Baggy Trousers: Music video

 The music video of the song was shot in Kentish Town in northwest London: at the Kentish Town C of E primary school on Islip Street and the Peckwater Estate.
 The band's saxophonist, Lee Thompson decided he wanted to fly through the air for his solo, with the use of wires hanging from a crane.
 This was inspired by seeing Peter Gabriel flying during a Genesis concert.
 Thompson recreated the moment live at the band's reunion concert in 1992, Madstock!, during the band's 2007 Christmas tour, and the 2009 Glastonbury Festival as well as in a 2011 TV advert for Kronenbourg 1664 in which the band plays a slow version of "Baggy Trousers".
 The slow version was later released that same year on the box set A Guided Tour of Madness under the title "Le Grand Pantalon".

-Second vocalist Chas Smash is showed playing the harmonica in the video, but it was actually played by multi-instrumentalist Mike Barson.
+Second vocalist Chas Smash is shown playing the harmonica in the video, but it was actually played by multi-instrumentalist Mike Barson.

 The video received great positive response from the public, and was particularly important as it demonstrated the potential for television shows such as Top of the Pops to show a band's music videos instead of having them perform live.
 Following the release of "Baggy Trousers", the public began to anticipate future Madness music videos.